vigneshsaravanakumar404/Uber-Hackathon/README.md

 - Built using Python and Flask.
 - Utilizes NGROK for tunneling to host local servers on the web.

-### Future Enhancements
-- Integration of real-time car location data.
-- Centralized traffic management system using machine learning algorithms.

 ---

-I hope this detailed explanation and feature list meet your requirements.
-If you have any more questions or need further elaborations, feel free to ask.

 ## API Reference
 Here is a guide on how to use the API.